KAR-NG/Credit-Card-Market-Segmentation/cc.md

 points really being clustered well?

 In traditional clustering such as partitioning and hierarchical clustering, observation points are assigned to exactly 1 cluster.
+In the next section, I will use fuzzy clustering which will give each point a probability value, and to see whether this algorithm will cluster the points better.

 ### 6.4 Fuzzy Clustering